jqodiriy/adventofcode/README.md

-# adventofcode
+# adventofcode 2023

+day1
-# solutions in kotlin
+  1. solved in kotlin